-Collective events are institutional events (evenings, conferences, open days, exhibitions, trade fairs, sporting or cultural events, etc.) decided at the level of an Entity with the aim of promoting the Entity's or the Group's knowhow, bringing together, for the same event and on the same date, a minimum of 50 Third Parties (persons outside the inviting Entity) ("Group events").
+Colas Collective events are institutional events (evenings, conferences, open days, exhibitions, trade fairs, sporting or cultural events, etc.) decided at the level of a Colas Group Entity with the aim of promoting the Entity's or the Group's know-how, bringing together, for the same event and on the same date, a minimum of 50 Third Parties (persons outside the inviting Entity) ("Collective events").

 If the number of Third parties invited is less than 50 and/or the amount paid per person exceeds the threshold mentioned in Appendix 4.4, the organization of this event is subject to a request for prior approval from the corporate officer of the relevant Entity after an opinion has been issued by the relevant Legal and Compliance Director who shall formally check that it is compatible with the requirements of the Compliance Documentation.
-In case of doubt, he/she refers the matter to the relevant Legal, Compliance and Risks Department Director or to the Director of the Compliance Team.
+In case of doubt, he/she refers the matter to the relevant Legal, Compliance and Risks Department Director or to the Compliance Director.